UniformCSS/docs/docs/special-utilities/text-size.md

 ## Basic Usage

 You can apply text sizing by applying the `text-<size>` utility.
-This utility is responsive and can also be applied conditionally based on breakpoint.
+This utility can also be applied conditionally based on breakpoint.

 ```html
 <h1 class="text-xl md.text-4xl">